-In the midst of the heat wave we are experiencing in our area, it seemed right to comment on some tips to succeed when volunteering during the summer months.
-While this is primarily aimed at undergraduate students applying to medical school, the same concepts should apply to anyone who is spending some time giving back to their community this summer, including anyone applying for advanced medical degrees or even those looking ahead towards residency.
+While this post is primarily aimed at undergraduate students applying to medical school, the same concepts should apply to anyone who is spending time giving back to their community this summer.
+This includes anyone applying for advanced medical degrees or even those looking ahead towards residency.

 1 | Understand Why You Are Volunteering

-It is always clear to me when I have students volunteering or shadowing that are doing it for the wrong reasons.
-There is a major difference between working with someone who is interested in what you want to teach them as opposed to someone who is there to satisfy hours.
-Now, I get that we all must do things we do not want to do, and I have done my fair share of trudging through tasks.
-That being said, I always made sure to stay involved and interested, particularly in volunteering tasks that entailed working with patients.
+It is always clear when students volunteering or shadowing are doing it for the wrong reasons.
+There is a major difference between working with someone who is interested in what you want to teach them and someone who is only in it to satisfy extracurricular hours.

-The issues above are brought about by the fact that – as their name implies – volunteering opportunities are unpaid work, often managed by someone who is also volunteering, and can lack the organization and structure of a job or coursework.
-Hence, people often get sloppy and treat it as something that can be blown off or done without giving full effort.
+The issues above are brought about by the fact that volunteering opportunities are unpaid work, often managed by someone who is also volunteering.
+This type of opportunity can lack the organization and structure of a job or coursework.
+Hence, people often get sloppy and treat it as something that can be blown off or done without putting in their full effort.
 Again, that mentality goes to the “checking boxes” of applying to medical school or higher education.

 5 | Look for Opportunities

-There is no answer in the foreseeable future for managing the stress of applying to advanced medical degrees, be it medical school, physician’s assistant school, advanced nursing degrees, therapy programs, and even residency beyond a doctorate program.
-The crushing level of commitment it takes to achieve success in these endeavors can be a deal-breaker for some or a source of bitterness and resentment towards the whole process for others.
+There is no answer in the foreseeable future for managing the stress of applying to advanced medical degrees, be it medical school, physician’s assistant school, advanced nursing degrees, and residency beyond a doctorate program.
+For some, the crushing level of commitment it takes to achieve success in these endeavors can be a source of bitterness and resentment towards the whole process.